openjdk/valhalla-docs/site/design-notes/state-of-valhalla/03-vm-model.md

 #### Restrictions

 Primitive classes come with some restrictions compared to their identity counterparts.
-Instance fields of a primitive class must be marked `ACC_FINAL`.
+Instance fields of a primitive class must be marked `ACC_FINAL`, and must not be marked `ACC_VOLATILE`.

+Primitive classes are implicitly adjusted by the JVM, as necessary, to implement the interface `PrimitiveObject`.
+They or their supers may explicitly declare `PrimitiveObject` as a super, in which case the JVM does not insert the extra super.
+(Inserted supers are visible to reflection.)
+They may not directly or indirectly implement the interface `IdentityObject`.

+Also, abstract classes that fail to be primitive superclass candidates (perhaps because they contain fields) are implicitly adjusted by the JVM, as necessary, to implement the interface `IdentityObject`.
+They may not directly or indirectly implement the interface `PrimitiveObject`.

+In this way, every concrete object implements exactly one of `IdentityObject` or `PrimitiveObject`, and every abstract class implements at most one of the two.
+Most interfaces, and `Object`, will implement neither.

-Primitive classes must implement the interface `PrimitiveObject` (and may not implement `IdentityObject`, directly or indirectly.)
-If they extend a class other than `Object`, that class must be a primitive superclass candidate.
+If a primitive class extends a class other than `Object`, that class must be a primitive superclass candidate.
 The instance fields of a primitive class `Foo` may not, either directly or indirectly, have a field of type `Foo` using a `Q` descriptor.
 (Such an object